 - Medium-Dry (Meio Seco): This flavor is slightly spicy, smoky, and caramel-like.
 One example is Verdelho.

 - Medium-Sweet (Meio Doce): Lightly sweet with flavors of burnt caramel, coffee, cacao, and raisins.
 An example of this Madeira wine is Bual.

 - Sweet (Doce): The sweetest style with rich chocolate notes, the Malvasia fits in this category.

 Note: Tinta Negra Mole grapes are used to make all varieties of Madeira wine, so check the label to know which level of sweetness you’re getting.

 While we certainly don't want you to feel hemmed in by any rules about the "proper" way to enjoy wine, there are some guidelines you can follow to help maximize your wine-drinking experience.
 With that in mind, here are a few tips on how to savor Madeira wine, including the ideal temperature for serving, delicious food pairings, and even the kind of glass you may want to use.
 It's time to pour, sip, and enjoy.

-Most Madeira wine can be served with general wine temperature suggestions.
+Most Madeira wine can be served with general white wine temperature suggestions.
 Serve dry Madeira slightly chilled around 55-60 degrees Fahrenheit to maintain its fresh crispness.
 For sweet Madeira, pour it when it’s just slightly cooler than room temperature.

 Dry styles of Madeira like Verdelho, Terrantez, and Sercial make a fantastic aperitif.
 Serve Madeira wine with olives, salads drizzled with a tangy dressing, sushi, or smoked salmon.
 For an excellent cheese pairing, serve it alongside creamy sheep’s milk cheese or goat cheese.
 It also pairs perfectly with desserts such as apple tarts and other fruity pastries.